sanjaytripathi97/docker_project_Sanjay-Tripathi/README.md

   # for docker-compose.yml
-   make sure you have made the volume name config and data by cmd docker volume create nameOfVolume you can change port no. do not change port no of container
+   make sure you have made the volume name config and data by cmd docker volume create nameOfVolume you can change port no. do not change port no of container.
                  version: "2.1"
                   services:
                        cloudoS: